pawelngei/alxd.org/content/05en_PyConPL.md

 Some nice contests took place - Red Hat's raffle for a red hat, STX algorithm creation competition, which was by far most interesting of them all.
 On the other side, Microsoft seemed to offend everybody's intellect with a quiz asking "How many Microsoft products can you buy for only a $100?".

-While the atmosphere in the lobby remained mixed, there was a striking absence: no open source projects (except for OpenStack, which could be counted as a corporate), organizations, or even guerilla github encouragers.
+While the atmosphere in the lobby remained mixed, there was a striking absence: no open source projects (except for OpenStack, which could be counted as a corporate), organisations, or even guerilla github encouragers.
 Some may read the conference's message as: we're about hiring, not helping you grow or create something worthwhile.
 Luckily, that changed with Lightning Talks at the end of each day, but before them let's review some most notable talks and workshops:

 [Michal Kobus](https://github.com/Zhebr) led a talk "Snake goes micro" about MicroPython - python-programmable arduino-like boards, actually showing the hardware and programs he created with it.